-However, if the number of outstanding military and overseas civilian ballots is enough to potentially change the outcome of the election, a candidate may ask for a recount any time before the county election commission certifies the result of the election.
+However, if the number of outstanding military and overseas civilian ballots, combined with the number of uncounted provisional ballots, is enough to potentially change the outcome of the election, a candidate may ask for a recount any time before the final certification of the result of the election or by 12:00 noon on the 7th day after the election whichever is sooner.
 Note, that the military and overseas civilian absentee ballots that may be counted if received after election day must arrive at the county clerk's office by the tenth day after the election.
 A candidate considering asking for a recount under these circumstances should be in frequent contact with the election commission regarding its plans for certification.
+(Act 321 of 2023)